Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

    - :literal:`terminationSettings`

-      :literal:`boost::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
+      :literal:`std::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
 See the tutorial on :class:`PropagationTerminationSettings` for more details on this class.

    - :literal:`propagator`